NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/OpenAnatomyBrowser/README.md

 # Open Anatomy Browser
 ## Key Investigators

-- Abián Hernández (ULPGC - GTMA - MACbioIDi)
+- Abián Hernández-Guedes (ULPGC - GTMA - MACbioIDi)
-- Marilola Afonso (ULPGC - GTMA - MACbioIDi)
+- María Dolores Afonso-Suárez (ULPGC - GTMA - MACbioIDi)
-- Carlos Luque (ULPGC - GTMA - MACbioIDi)
+- Jose Carlos Ruiz-Luque (ULPGC - GTMA - MACbioIDi)
-- Juan Ruiz Alzola (ULPGC - GTMA - MACbioIDi)
+- Juan Ruiz-Alzola (ULPGC - GTMA - MACbioIDi)

 # Project Description
 The main objective of this project is to use the open anatomy browser as a training platform for everyone, including developing countries.
 In the first place, we plan its adaptation to different languages and study its functionality to import/export data in order to facilitate the communication between both plaforms (OpenAnatomy and Slicer).